 We have read all expert and user reviews on the Marin Bobcat Trail.
 In summary, this is what cyclists think.

 - Owners and experts say the Bobcat is good value, especially with the stock Shimano gears and Sunrace fork.

-- The frame is lightweight, has bosses for two water bottle cages and rear stays that accommodate tires at least 2.35” wide.
+- The frame is lightweight and has bosses for two water bottle cages and rear stays that accommodate tires at least 2.35” wide.
 It’s also durable, lasting one owner seven years before selling it on.

 - The slack geometry was described as confidence-inspiring and lauded for its modern angles.

-- The economical Tektro hydraulic disc brakes on the Bobcat 3 - surprised experts with their effectiveness, one comparing them to the Shimano discs on the higher-end Bobcat 4.
+- The economical Tektro hydraulic disc brakes on the Bobcat 3 surprised experts with their effectiveness, one comparing them to the Shimano brakes on the higher-end Bobcat 4.

 - The wheels on 29” models served as a good balance between light weight and strength.
 They also offered improved rollover and traction.